Published March 28th

 The same basic notion applies to selling a cash-secured put; you want to be content with either side of the agreement.

+As mentioned, this strategy is very similar to the covered calls equivalent.
 The advantages and disadvantages are very similar.
 With that in mind, let’s work through the basics of a cash-secured put.

 What Is A Cash-Secured Put?

 That’s a good place to start.
 A put option gives the buyer the right, but not the obligation, to sell 100 shares of a company at a given price in the future.
+Puts can also be written on stock market indices or index ETFs, such as the S&P 500 Index ETF (SPY).

 Source: Option Monster